fhillipgcastillo/react-hooks-course/README.md

 ### Info

-This is the folked repository for TylerMcGinnis.com's "React Hooks" course project.
+This is the folked repository for TylerMcGinnis.com's "React Battle" project to refactor.

 For more information on the course, visit __[tm.dev/courses/react-hooks](https://tm.dev/courses/react-hooks/)__.